ZIS-5 (truck): IZ armored car

 The ZIS-5 was used as the basis for improvised armored cars made by the Izshorsky plant in 1941 under the designation "IZ".
 The initial order of 20 vehicles were equipped with a 45 mm anti-tank gun M1937 (53-K), 3-10mm of armor, and a Degtyaryov machine gun.
-The engine compartment was sealed with two armored intakes over the front grill.
+The engine compartment was sealed with two armored intakes over the front grille.
 Suspensions remained unchanged despite the increased weight from the gun and armor, but this did not seem to hamper the truck's performance.
 It was decided that the design was successful enough to warrant around 80 more vehicles being built after the initial order for 20 had been completed.
 Not all of these carried the 45mm gun, some carried quad-Maxim guns, and others were left unarmed to function more as Armoured personnel carriers.
 The first of the cars was delivered to the Leningrad People’s Militia on 15 July, 1941.
 One car was captured by the Wehrmacht.
 A few were captured by the Finnish Army and used through early 1942.
 The last operational cars were seen around Leningrad in January 1943.